kneazle714/T.M.R.-Diary/README.md

 # Prompt hints

+- If you have no idea about who T.M.R. is, simply ask "Who are you?"
 - All date format should be month.day, for example 7.1
 - Bold fonts are required key words in prompt
 - Create memories: <br />